 - VLAN 3: 192.168.3.0/24

-The Subnet is the network expressed using CIDR notation, the ID is the 802.1Q VLAN number, the Name is a description of the VLAN, the MX IP is the local MX VLAN interface IP, and the Group Policy shows the name of the group policy applied to the VLAN, if any.
+The VLAN Name is a description of the VLAN, the VLAN ID is the 802.1Q VLAN number, the Group Policy shows the name of the group policy applied to the VLAN (if any), the VLAN interface IP is the local WAN appliance's VLAN interface IP, and the Subnet is the network expressed using CIDR notation.
 A VLAN can be removed by checking the box next to the VLAN and clicking the Delete button.
 Click here for more detailed information about settings on Addressing & VLANs.